9 Kinds of Unhealthy Fish That Are Better to Avoid

 This kind of fish has high levels of mercury, nitrofural, and polyphosphates.
 Besides what we’ve already said about mercury, these last substances are carcinogenic.

-Naturally, it’s always recommended to avoid eating it.
+Naturally, it’s one of the most unhealthy fish and it’s always recommended to avoid eating it.

 Tilefish is a fish that has a high level of mercury contamination.
 Because of this, it’s not recommended for women or children.